| 2003 |

 | 2002 |

-RhoGDI-3 inhibits activation of RhoG and targets RhoG to the Golgi apparatus; the unique N-terminal amphipathic alpha-helical domain of RhoGDI-3 is required for Golgi targeting and for the stability of the cytoplasmic RhoG/RhoGDI-3 complex. |
+RhoGDI-3 inhibits activation of RhoG and targets RhoG to the Golgi apparatus.
+The unique N-terminal amphipathic alpha-helix of RhoGDI-3 mediates Golgi association and is required for both Golgi targeting and stability of the cytoplasmic RhoG/RhoGDI-3 complex. |

 Traffic (Copenhagen, Denmark) |